 315 Island Road, South Thomaston, Maine 04858

-Enjoy super fresh lobster dinners, lobster or crabmeat rolls, burgers or hot dogs on the shores of Spruce Head Island while watching the lobstermen unload their daily catch at one of the oldest working lobster wharfs in the area.
+A favorite for many of our guests as the location and the drive to this island location represents quintessential Maine!
+Enjoy super fresh lobster dinners, lobster or crabmeat rolls, roasted clams, burgers or hot dogs on the shores of Spruce Head Island while watching the lobstermen unload their daily catch at one of the oldest working lobster wharfs in the area.
 Enjoy outdoor seating or under cover in bad weather.
 BYOB.
 Open Memorial Day through Columbus Day, seven days a week from 11am to 7pm.
 207-593-1382

 FIORE Olive Oil Tasting Room